installaware/AGPT/README.md

 If you are a developer, you may customize this sample following the steps below:

 1) Please install **InstallAware Multi Platform** _RC0 Update 5_ or newer from www.installaware.com/iamp/rc0.dmg.
 If you have previously installed **InstallAware Multi Platform**, just run the built-in update tool to upgrade to this version.
-2) Please double-click the **MPRX project file** in the _Finder_ to open this sample in the **InstallAware Multi Platform IDE**.
+2) Please double-click the **MPRX project file** in the _Finder_ to open this sample in the **InstallAware Multi Platform** IDE.
 While your IDE may ship with an older version of this sample, always check the online repository for the latest version.
 3) For a human readable copy of the installation script, please take a look at https://github.com/installaware/AGPT/blob/main/Game%20Porting%20Toolkit%20Installer.miax.txt.
 Your IDE renders this script with syntax highlighting, code folding, undo/redo, etc.

 This sample demonstrates intermediate coding techniques using **InstallAware Multi Platform**.